Conversations To Have With Your Boyfriend: Dream topics

 A serious relationship talk doesn't have to be negative; these conversations can help couples solve problems, understand each other better, and work toward a happier relationship.

-Here are tips for talking to your partner about your relationship:
+The following are tips for talking to your partner about your relationship.

-• Frame the conversation positively.
-For example, say, "I'd like to discuss how we handle conflict, so we can get along better more of the time."
+Try to avoid negative phrasing as you bring up relationship challenges.
+For example, you can say, "I'd like to discuss how we handle conflict, so we can get along better more of the time”, instead of, “Your methods of addressing conflict aren’t working”.

 Getty